 - Seating plan, changed every half term

 - Have a well-planned lesson in place

 - Meet and greet at the door, one foot in one foot out

 - Have an activity/task ready for entry

 - Have a routine for equipment borrowing

 - Have a routine for lateness (not address at the start taking away learning time)

 - Have a routine for receiving student responses

 - Dismiss on the door, seated, row by row

-- Countdown 3,2,1 used across the school for consistency

-ACTIONS for low-level disruption - Have you tried?
+Informal stage for low-level disruption - Have you tried?
 Informal stage

 - Layering your responses

 - Non-verbal communication.

 - Verbal warnings using language of choice

 - Redirection Tactically ignore Take up time

 - Praising the positive behaviour of others

-- Move seats - Individual 'discussion' at the end of lesson and apology received - Note in planner in KS3 - Have back to set a target at break/lunch/end of school (informal) (logged) - Planned use of department 'buddy system' (logged) - Telephone call home to raise 'initial concerns' (logged)
+- Move seats

+- Individual 'discussion' at the end of lesson and apology received

+- Note in planner in KS3

+- Held back to set a target at break/lunch/end of school (informal) (logged to epraise)

+- Planned use of department 'buddy system' (logged to epraise) (HOD)

+- Telephone call home to raise 'initial concerns' (logged to epraise)